Who we are

 How we work

-Refugees and displaced people need emergency help when disaster strikes.
-But they also need long-term support to rebuild their families and communities even after the TV cameras have moved on.
-And they need always to be empowered and not infantilised – to be given the tools and skills to take back control over their lives.
+Refugees and displaced people need emergency aid and relief when disaster strikes.
+But they also need long-term support to rebuild their lives, families and communities even after the TV cameras have moved on.
+They need always to be empowered and not infantilised and they need to be given the tools and skills to take back control over their lives.

 We provide emergency relief, medical care, educational, social and rehabilitation services to victims of war, persecution and genocide.
 Our largest ongoing project is our clinic and field centre at Bajed Kandala 2 camp for IDPs (internally displaced people).